A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsubsection{Advances in Citation Granularity}

-Citation granularity—the level of detail provided in a citation—has improved significantly in recent models.
-Early models like LaMDA used coarse-grained references, often citing entire documents or URLs, which, while helpful for factual grounding, required users to sort through irrelevant information.
-More recent models, such as WebGPT , WebBrain \cite{qian2023webbrainlearninggeneratefactually} and GopherCite, have moved toward fine-grained citations.
-These models retrieve specific snippets of evidence or focus on comprehending long documents to support individual claims.
-The RECLAIM model exemplifies the highest level of citation granularity, linking individual claims to exact sentences in the source material.
-Similarly, longcite\cite{zhang2024longciteenablingllmsgenerate} proposed CoF (Coarse to Fine), a novel pipeline that leverages existing LLMs to automatically generate precise sentence-level citations.
-Think\&Cite formulates the generation of sentences with attribution as a multi-hop reasoning problem and solves it using Self-Guided Monte Carlo tree search\cite{li2024think}.
-This progression enhances the efficiency of fact-checking by reducing the user's effort to verify content and ensuring the information is easy to trace back to the original source.
+Citation granularity, the level of detail in a citation, has improved markedly in recent models.
+Early systems like LaMDA used coarse-grained references, often citing entire documents or URLs, which, while helpful for factual grounding, forced users to sift through irrelevant information.
+Models such as WebGPT, WebBrain \cite{qian2023webbrainlearninggeneratefactually}, and GopherCite have advanced toward fine-grained citations, retrieving specific snippets of evidence or interpreting long documents to support individual claims.
+RECLAIM exemplifies the highest granularity, linking each claim to exact sentences in the source.
+Similarly, LongCite \cite{zhang2024longciteenablingllmsgenerate} introduced CoF (Coarse to Fine), a pipeline using existing LLMs to generate precise sentence-level citations.
+Think\&Cite formulates attribution-based sentence generation as a multi-hop reasoning problem, solved through Self-Guided Monte Carlo tree search \cite{li2024think}.
+This progression improves fact-checking efficiency by reducing user effort and ensuring information is easily traceable to its source.